MichaIng/DietPi-Docs/docs/software/file_servers.md

 === "NFS v3 disable/enable"

-    One option to disable NFS v3 is to add a file to the directory `/etc/nfs.conf.d/` within the section `[nfsd]`:
+    One option to disable NFS v3 is to add a file to the directory `/etc/nfs.conf.d/` with the following content:

     ```sh
     cat << _EOF_ > "/etc/nfs.conf.d/00-dietpi.conf"